 A phonological disorder is commonly misdiagnosed as an articulation disorder; however, it is very different.
-A phonological disorder affects how a child organizes the sounds and understands the speech rules of their language.
+A phonological disorder affects how a child organizes the sounds and understands the speech rules of a language.

 Phonological processes are the natural way children simplify language as they learn to speak.
 Speaking like an adult takes quite a bit of coordination of the tongue, lips, breath, jaw, and voice.
-Therefore, as children learn to speak, they will naturally simplify words to make it easier.
+Therefore, as children learn to speak, they will naturally simplify words to make it easier to say.
 These processes are normal and expected!

 For example, one common process is called “final consonant deletion.”
 A child who uses this process will delete the last syllable of multi-syllabic words.
 He or she may say “wa” for “water.”
 This is normal and usually, disappears by 3 years of age.

 Phonological disorders occur when the processes persist past the age when they are supposed to disappear.
 The link below takes you to a chart of common processes and the age when they are supposed to disappear.